Aloo Gobi – Potatoes & Cauliflower

 Ingredients

-• 1 cauliflower medium, cut into small florets
+• 1 small head cauliflower around 280 grams , measure after removing the stems and leaves, cut into small florets

 • 1 teaspoon coriander powder